genekogan/LoggerOld/README.md

 Optionally, the timestamp can be overridden if say the entry is being made later than the time of the event being logged.

 	python log.py "this event will have a different timestamp %(8/14/2012 19:22)"

+Another useful function is the ability to create replacement strings, useful if you want to use a nickname or shorthand for a longer tag.
+The following example converts all instances of ~john to ~JohnSmith in the database.

+	python log.py "/name ~john ~JohnSmith"

 ## Extending with Alfred